Darklord68026/scramble/README.md

-# Project Title
+# Project Title and explaination

-A brief description of what this project does and who it's for.
+My project is called Scramble.

 ## Installation